iSymboldsc/CuddleManager/README.md

-# CuddleManager
+# Subcuddle

-**CuddleManager** is a lightweight, terminal-based mod manager for Subnautica — built because Vortex felt too heavy and weird to use.
+**Subcuddle** is a lightweight, terminal-based mod manager for Subnautica — built because Vortex felt too heavy and weird to use.

 ---

 ## 🖥 Compatibility

-Right now, CuddleManager only works on **Windows**.
+Right now, Subcuddle only works on **Windows**.

 If it gets enough attention (or someone wants to help out), Linux/macOS support could happen in the future.